MI-AFP/tutorials/tutorials/06_io-test-doc.md

          quickCheck (withMaxSuccess 100000 prop_AddCommutative)
 ```

-QuickCheck generates automatically randomized values (tries to start with cornercases) and finds a counterexample.
-There is some default behavior that you can override, for example, request more random values.
+QuickCheck generates automatically randomized values (it tries to start with corner cases) and it tries to find a counterexample.
+There is some default behaviour that you can override, for example, to request more random values.

 ```
 % runhaskell qctests.hs